Home » Symptoms » Cat Symptoms A-Z » Yeast Infections

 -

 Can yeast infections recur in cats?
-Yes, yeast infections can recur in cats, especially if the underlying causes are not treated.
-Regular care, a balanced diet, and the treatment of underlying diseases can help to minimize the risk of relapses.
+Yes, Yeast infections can recur in cats, especially if the underlying causes are not addressed.
+Regular care, a balanced diet, and treatment of underlying conditions can help minimize the risk of relapses.